Reconsider your need to travel to Tunisia because of the high threat of terrorist attack.

-As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest Embassy of Tunisia for the most up-to-date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest

-Make sure your passport has at least six months' validity from your planned date of return to Australia.
+Make sure your passport is valid for at least six months after the date you intend to return to Australia.

 Safety and security

 There is a high threat of terrorist attack in Tunisia.
 Some recent terrorist attacks and plots have targeted foreign tourists.
 On 26 June 2015, 38 foreign tourists were killed in a terrorist attack at a beach resort in the tourist area of Port El Kantaoui, near Sousse.
 On 18 March 2015, 22 people were killed in a terrorist attack at the Bardo museum in the centre of Tunis.
 A state of emergency remains in place.

 Terrorist groups in the region have grown in capability and have declared their intention to increase attacks and kidnappings targeting Westerners.
 Tunisian authorities have responded to recent terrorist attacks by increasing security across the country, including deployment of armed guards at tourist resorts.
 Local authorities regularly arrest and disrupt alleged militants involved in planning attacks, though there are limitations on the ability of local authorities to counter the threat.